dns-violations/dnsflagday/2020/index.md

      IP fragmentation of TCP segments.
 It also makes it harder to spoof DNS responses.

-     TCP support was recommended in the earliest DNS standards specification, but some implementers may have taken that to mean TCP was optional, and so in August 2010
+     TCP support was recommended in the earliest DNS standard specifications.
+Some implementers may have taken that to mean TCP was optional, and so in August 2010
      [RFC 5966](https://tools.ietf.org/html/rfc5966) made it clear that TCP support is absolutely required for compliance with the Internet